Sammy Allen

-Samuel Barnett Allen is a Northern Irish lawn and indoor bowler and was born in Ballymena, Northern Ireland on 6 July 1938.
+Samuel Barnett Allen (born 6 July 1938) is a former lawn and indoor bowler from Northern Ireland.

 Bowls career

 Allen has been bowling since 1966 and has skipped a combined Ireland both indoors and outdoors.
 He won a Fours bronze medal at the Commonwealth Games for Northern Ireland.
 Allen also won a gold medal for the Triples in the 1984 World Outdoor Championships in Aberdeen and a Fours gold at the 1988 World Outdoor Championships in Auckland.

 Further success came when he won the 1996 World Outdoor Championships Pairs Gold in Adelaide with Jeremy Henry.

 He won a silver with Northern Ireland at the 1990 Commonwealth Games in Auckland, New Zealand.

-Allen still plays outdoors for the Ballymena Seniors team and his other achievements include winning the British Isles Bowls Championships in 1980 and the 1979 Irish National Bowls Championships singles.
+Allen played outdoors for the Ballymena Seniors team and his other achievements include winning the British Isles Bowls Championships in 1980 and the 1979 Irish National Bowls Championships singles.